Photo: Will Wilkinson

 I grew up in an area between Regent's Park and Euston Station at the tail end of the steam age in a grey, post-war London surrounded by bomb sites and numerous new building developments.
 The only colour I remember from that time was that of Queen Mary's Rose Gardens, nearby in the centre of the park.
 This was one of my childhood playgrounds, as was the British Museum, also within walking distance.
 It was here in the sculpture collections of ancient Egypt and Greece that I unconsciously developed an awareness of the monumentality of man's aspirations through art, and how representations of mythology have played a key role in that.
 I also became fascinated by how the act of reconstruction imbued objects with a degree of preciousness, especially when placed within display cabinets.
 Thus began a craze for collecting and displaying all sorts of found objects, including rocks and minerals.
 Following a comprehensive school education in St John's Wood, I went on to gain an Honours Degree in Ceramics and 3-Dimensional Design from Camberwell School of Arts and Crafts in South London.
 I had planned to study painting but the year of Foundation studies changed all that.
 I was very fortunate to be at Camberwell in the early 1970's, during the heyday of its ceramics course, being taught by some of the leading studio potters in Britain at that time: Colin Pearson, Ian Godfrey, Ewen Henderson, Glenys Barton and Ian Auld to name but a few.
 My greatest inspiration, however, has been Lucie Rie, to whom I will always be grateful for the time she gave me in her studio.

 I am now married once again, with a beautiful teenage daughter, and run the Roundhouse and Capstan Gallery at Sennen Cove in West Cornwall with my wife Sally.
-Most recently, I have completed my first public commission of creating a 'Memorial to Cornish Hard Rock Miners', a statue and garden sited at the gates to Geevor Mine in Pendeen, near St Just - this was the last working tin mine on the coastal plateau in the far west of Cornwall.
-I have also become a frequent exhibitor at the Penwith Gallery in St Ives, Cornwall.
+Most recently, I have completed my first public commission of creating a 'Memorial to Cornish Hard Rock Miners', a statue and garden sited at the entrance to Geevor Mine in Pendeen, near St Just.
+This was the last working tin mine on the coastal plateau in the far west of Cornwall.
+I have also become a frequent exhibitor at the Penwith Gallery in St Ives, Cornwall, and was elected as a full member of the Penwith Society of Arts in Cornwall in November 2017.
+This has been a great privilege for me as a potter and sculptor because the society was founded by some of the giants of British and international art in the 20th century: Barbara Hepworth, Bernard Leach and Ben Nicholson.

 I hope you enjoy my work and find something here to interest you